miha-stopar/IPyDocker/README.rst

 This approach is about having IPython ipcontroller on one machine and IPython ipengine instances inside Docker Linux containers on some further physical machines.
-Docker containers can be hosted on the same machine as controller too, but it doesn't make any sense as this implies an unneeded overhead - you can simply use IPython without Docker for such a setup.
+Docker containers can be hosted on the same machine as controller too, but it doesn't make any sense as this implies unneeded overhead - you can simply use IPython without Docker for such a setup.
 However, if you would like to exploit IPython parallelization capabilities using more than one physical machine, you can use Docker containers to simplify the configuration and to isolate the worker environment.

 How to